 The amount of caprylic acid is always higher than capric acid because it is more efficient.

-What are the qualities of a high-quality MCT oil?
+What are the qualities of high-quality MCT oil?

-The following features are usually present in a high-quality MCT oil:
+The features of a high-quality MCT oil include:

 - No Taste/Smell